qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Copyright Label
 ...............

-|copyrightLabel| :sup:`Copyright label` adds a copyright label using the text
+|copyrightLabel| :sup:`Copyright label` adds a copyright label to the map
-you prefer to the map.
+ using your choice of text.

 .. _figure_decorations_copyright: